top of page

 You can take a train to Dorasan Station, located within the CCZ.
 However, to access most attractions within the CCZ or go deeper into the DMZ, you'll still need to join a tour from the station.

-Our DMZ experience rating
+Our DMZ Experience Rating

 The DMZ serves as a reminder that the desire for reunification continues to flicker, waiting for the right conditions to reignite.
 While it might evoke a sense of sadness and frustration, it ultimately encourages reflection and hope.
 It certainly made us far more aware of the human cost of conflict, the power of resilience, and the enduring desire for a peaceful and unified future for the Korean people.